magus/git-stack-cli/README.md

 - `ghstack` requires rebasing and squashing since each commit creates a pull request, which means you lose commit history
 - `git stack` allows developing in a single local branch and selecting groups of commits for each pull request
 - `git stack` adds a clear comment to each pull request in the stack showing the entire stack
-- `git stack` does not break if you land pull requests through Github directly, `ghstack` requires landing from the command-line interface
+- `git stack` does not break if you land pull requests through Github directly, `ghstack` requires landing from the CLI interface
 - `git stack` uses the [official GitHub CLI](https://cli.github.com/) (`gh`) instead of personal access tokens

 ## Development